MySQL

 None

-For a list of region IDs, see Regions and zones.
+For more information about region IDs, see Regions and zones.

 Important

-MySQL CDC GTID strings are randomly generated and are not monotonically increasing like binlog file offsets.
-Locating a specific GTID in archived logs requires downloading and parsing all log files from OSS, which is highly inefficient and costly.
-Therefore, reading archived logs from OSS only supports starting from a specific timestamp or binlog offset.
-This feature does not support starting from a GTID set or scenarios with primary-secondary switchovers in the log history, as switchovers rely on GTIDs.
-Evaluate these limitations carefully before using this feature.
+Because the GTID string for MySQL CDC is randomly generated and not monotonically increasing like binary log file offsets, locating a GTID in a file requires downloading and parsing all archived logs from OSS.
+This process is very resource-intensive and time-consuming, making features that rely on GTID offsets infeasible.
+Therefore, the OSS archived log feature only supports starting from a specified timestamp or a specified binary log file offset.
+It does not support starting from a specified GTID, nor does it support scenarios with primary/secondary switchovers in the archived logs, because MySQL primary/secondary switchovers rely on GTIDs.
+Evaluate this feature carefully before use.

 rds.access-key-id

-The AccessKey ID for the Alibaba Cloud RDS for MySQL account.
+The AccessKey ID of the Alibaba Cloud ApsaraDB RDS for MySQL account.

 STRING